(855) 925-2200

 Before answering the question, “why is my furnace leaking water?” you should first determine which type of furnace you have, as this is a factor contributing to this issue.

-There are two main types, such as:
+There are two main types:

 Is It Normal if My Furnace Is Leaking Water?